MIDL-Conference/midl-website-2020/pages/index.md

 **Paper registration is open until January 24th 2020.
 Final submission should be made by January 30th:**
 {{ button("Register a short or full paper", "https://openreview.net/group?id=MIDL.io/2020/Conference") }}

+After the registration period is over the Submission button will be inactive.
+To upload your pdf, select your paper and press “Revision”.